Programs and Services

 - Little Canada Elementary School • Krysta Doughty • 651-490-1353

 - Harambee Elementary School • Jessica Morgan • 651–379–2500

 - Parkview Center School • Nan Taylor • 651-487-4396

 Roseville Area Middle School GATE Services

 In math, students have the opportunity to take accelerated classes that earn high school credit.
-Intermediate Algebra, typically a 9th-grade course, and Geometry, a 10th-grade course, are offered to students as early as 7th grade.
+Intermediate Algebra, typically a grade 9 course, and Geometry, a grade 10 course, are offered to students as early as grade 7.

-Ursala Pankonin, GATE Lead Teacher, supports the GATE students and teachers at RAMS.
-She offers a variety of morning groups including a Social Emotional Gifted Education (SEGE) discussion group, book clubs, creative writing, and online college preparation.
-Academic competitions, such as Future Problem Solving and Knowledge Bowl, are also available.
+Ursala Pankonin, GATE lead teacher, supports the GATE students and teachers at RAMS.
+She offers a variety of morning groups including book clubs, creative writing, Future City competition, game time, Rubik’s Cube Challenge, Stock Market Game, and online college preparation.
 Individual support for students, if needed, can be requested.

-In addition to a rigorous curriculum, students have the opportunity to participate in several academic competitions and groups such as Science Fair, Spelling Bee, St. Cloud Math Contest, and Future Problem Solving (FPS).
+In addition to a rigorous curriculum, students have the opportunity to participate in several academic competitions and groups such as Science Fair, Spelling Bee, Jaguar News, Mathcounts, AMC 8 and St. Cloud Math Contest.

 Array of Courses and Activities Offered at Roseville Area High School